-The sunsets on the south-west coast – Seminyak
+22. The sunsets on the south-west coast – Kuta, Seminyak & Canggu

 Bali sunsets are famous around the world, with their fiery red hues merging with multi-coloured fluffy clouds.
 There are so many great spots to catch the perfect sunset, but of course, Bali’s south-western coastline gives you front row seats to the nightly show.
 Prop up at one of Bali’s best sunset bars, or meander along the oceanfront and watch the deep blue waves turn pastel pink.

-The interiors at almost every Canggu venue – Canggu
+23. The interiors at almost every Canggu cafe & restaurant – Canggu

-Canggu is the epicentre of #Instalife in Bali, with tonnes of cool little cafes and restaurants with out-of-this-island interiors.
-And while it’s not only the unique decor you’ll want to snap here (like the selfie-famous mural at Old Mans) the food itself is so impressive, it’s almost too pretty to eat too (almost).
+Canggu is the epicentre of #Instalife in Bali, with tonnes of cool little cafes, restaurants, boho beach clubs and bars, with out-of-this-island interiors.
+And while it’s not only the unique decor you’ll want to snap here, the food itself is so impressive, it’s almost too pretty to eat too (almost).
 But back to those interiors.
-Check out the bohemian-chic vista at The Lawn, the architecture at Penny Lane that’s dripping in alternative art, indoor palms and vintage chandeliers, or the castaway vibes of La Brisa that’s made up of reclaimed wood from more than 500 old fisherman boats – best enjoyed with a sunset backdrop, naturally.
+Check out the bohemian-chic vista at The Lawn, the architecture at Penny Lane that’s dripping in alternative art, indoor palms and vintage chandeliers, or the castaway vibes of La Brisa that’s made from reclaimed wood from more than 500 old fisherman boats.
+All of this, best enjoyed with a sunset backdrop, naturally.